-- From 1 July 2019 to 26 August 2019, the Vereinigung der Fernleitungsnetzbetreiber Gas e.V. (association of gas transmission system operators; FNB Gas), on behalf of the German transmission system operators (TSOs), gave all network users the opportunity to submit non-binding capacity demand indications for the German market area borders.
-The aim of this was to analyse whether the capacity needs indicated by network users for a market area border could be covered by the existing transmission system infrastructure or whether additional gas transport capacity would need to be created for this purpose. - For the Lubmin II entry point relevant here, a non-binding demand indication was received for 6,474,599 kWh/h of currently booked DZK1 and DZK2 products to be upgraded to a firm, freely allocable capacity product (FZK).
+- 3 From 1 July 2019 to 26 August 2019, the Vereinigung der Fernleitungsnetzbetreiber Gas e.V. (association of gas transmission system operators; FNB Gas), on behalf of the German transmission system operators (TSOs), gave all network users the opportunity to submit nonbinding capacity demand indications for the German market area borders.
+The aim of this was to analyse whether the capacity needs indicated by network users for a market area border could be covered by the existing transmission system infrastructure or whether additional gas transport capacity would need to be created for this purpose. - 4 Within the context of this non-binding market survey, the applicants received the following demand indications for the market area border relevant here: